Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

-\textbf{Equivalence.} We now have the necessary ingredients to state our general equivalence result formally.
+We now have the necessary ingredients to state our general equivalence result formally.

-\begin{theorem}[Equivalence] Let $\pref$ be a preference relation and let $\memskel$ be a memory skeleton.
-Then, both players have UFM strategies based on memory skeleton $\memskel$ in all games $\gamefull$ if and only if $\pref$ and $\invpref$ are $\memskel$-monotone and $\memskel$-selective. \end{theorem}
+\begin{thm}[Equivalence] Let $\pref$ be a preference relation and let $\memskel$ be a memory skeleton.
+Then, both players have UFM strategies based on memory skeleton $\memskel$ in all games $\gamefull$ if and only if $\pref$ and $\invpref$ are $\memskel$-monotone and $\memskel$-selective. \end{thm}

 We state this theorem broadly and with a \textit{focus on UFM strategies}.
-The actual results we have for each direction of the equivalence --- which we develop in Section~\ref{sec:FMToConcepts} and Section~\ref{sec:conceptsToFM} --- are a bit stronger, of wider applicability and/or more interesting, but this statement carries the take-home message of our work.
-It is also meant to mirror the seminal result of Gimbert and Zielonka~\cite[Theorem 2]{GZ05}: their result can be retrieved from Theorem~\ref{thm:equivalence} by taking the trivial memory skeleton with only one state, which can be written as $\memskel_{\mathsf{triv}} = (\memstates = \{\meminit\}, \meminit, \memupd\colon \{\meminit\} \times \colors \to \{\meminit\})$.
+The actual results we have for each direction of the equivalence~--- which we develop in Section~\ref{sec:FMToConcepts} and Section~\ref{sec:conceptsToFM}~--- are a bit stronger, of wider applicability and/or more interesting, but this statement carries the take-home message of our work.
+It is also meant to mirror the seminal result of Gimbert and Zielonka~\cite[Theorem 2]{GZ05}: their result can be retrieved from Theorem~\ref{thm:equivalence} by taking the trivial memory skeleton $\memskel_{\mathsf{triv}}$.
 As such, our work brings a \textit{strict generalization of Gimbert and Zielonka's results}~\cite{GZ05} to the finite-memory case.

-\begin{remark} Recall Remark~\ref{rmk:weakestHypotheses}: in the following sections, we will break down Theorem~\ref{thm:equivalence} into different results that are always stated using the \textit{weakest hypotheses} and granting the \textit{strongest conclusions}.
-For example, we can actually guarantee Nash equilibria, not only optimal strategies (Theorem~\ref{thm:conceptsToML} and Corollary~\ref{cor:UFM}).
+\begin{rem} We will refine the statement of our intermediate results in order to use weaker hypotheses and/or grant stronger conclusions, whenever possible.
+For example, we only need optimal strategies in the left-to-right direction (Theorem~\ref{thm:FMtoMonotony} and Theorem~\ref{thm:FMtoSelectivity})~--- and not the stronger notion of Nash equilibrium~--- while we do prove the existence of finite-memory Nash equilibria in the other direction (Theorem~\ref{thm:conceptsToML} and Corollary~\ref{cor:UFM}).

 Similarly, we study the two implications of the equivalence in a \textit{compositional} way: we split the reasoning for $\memskel$-monotony and $\memskel$-selectivity, using different skeletons for each whenever meaningful, as well as for the players, again when beneficial.
 Additionally, we distinguish between arenas where the players do not need memory and the ones where they do, the first essentially being arenas that already share the good properties of product arenas (as in ``product with a memory skeleton'').